Axis Mutatis

 Axis Mutatis is an album by the electronic dance music group The Shamen which was released in 1995.
-The album did not receive as much positive feedback as their previous album, Boss Drum or was as popular as it, but Axis Mutatis still remained a fairly successful release, with the band eventually releasing four music videos for it.
+The album did not receive as much positive feedback as their previous album, Boss Drum, nor was it as popular, but Axis Mutatis still remained a fairly successful release, with the band eventually releasing four music videos for it.
 A Deep Dish remix of "Transamazonia" appeared on the WipEout soundtrack.

 The initial release of Axis Mutatis contained an additional instrumental album, Arbor Bona Arbor Mala.

 Critical reception

-British magazine Music Week wrote, "The singalong techno pop is in full effect once more.
+Music Week wrote, "The singalong techno pop is in full effect once more.
 This one needs a few listens before the hooks sink in, but the blend of ambience, beats and melodies finally wins over."
+Mark Sutherland from NME said, "The only redeeming feature is that The Shamen have, belatedly, discovered the joys of 'proper' songwriting.
+'Neptune' and 'Heal the Separation' are consummate pop songs with proper pop song things like tunes and choruses."
+Garry Mulholland from Select felt "the action really begins when The Shamen serve up big wedges of that smelly, runny stuff that only a Euro-discophile can truly love.
+The single 'MK2A' and 'Heal the Separation' are packed with the sub-Kraftwerk tinklings, acid squiggling, floaty harmonies and love".